 Given our national reach, the IBC encourages filmmakers exploring faith-based subject matter to submit their films for consideration on our yearly slate.

 If you have produced a faith-based documentary (social justice initiative seen through the lens of faith; precepts of a faith; biography of a faith leader, etc.) that is primarily in the English language but lack a distribution network, contact us about how your film could be included in the next season’s line-up.

 With so many wonderful documentaries never seeing the light of day and the festival circuit essentially serving as de facto distribution, it's a rare achievement for filmmakers to showcase their work before a nationwide audience on broadcast TV.
 The IBC however offers such a unique and terrific opportunity.
 We hope you'll take advantage of it!

 Additionally, at the conclusion of the documentary's broadcast, filmmakers will be afforded a title card in the credits where they can provide a phone number for viewers who would like to purchase a copy of their film.

-Please note: there's no fee to enter.
-However, should the IBC choose your documentary to air on network affiliates across the country, there is an administrative fee of $5,000.
+Please note: should the IBC choose your documentary to air on network affiliates across the country, there is an administrative fee of $5,000.
 This is necessary to cover the costs of IBC's limited staff and the work they perform in bringing your film to air.
 There are also additional costs associated with airing on broadcast television (i.e. E&O insurance, closed captioning, etc.).

 Films will be primarily in the English language and air in a 57-minute or one-hour time slot.
 Filmmakers should expect to conform their documentary to the exact running time requested.
 PLEASE ONLY SUBMIT IF YOUR FILM HAS A FAITH-BASED PERSPECTIVE.
 We accept submissions focusing on any or multiple religions.
 Also, the IBC is only accepting films that have not aired previously on television or is scheduled to air soon.